 The Purse: Flash Fiction by cam

-An elderly woman with a black purse swinging from her forearm, walks from the parking lot into the grocery store, apparently shopping alone.
+An elderly woman with a black purse swinging from her frail forearm, walks from the parking lot into the grocery store, apparently shopping alone.
 I follow about thirty feet back, nervous and excited that I have so quickly found the kind of person my plan requires.
 Not in my wildest dreams have I ever thought of doing something like this.

-She chooses a grocery cart and walks past the alcohol department where vodkas, whiskies and wines are stacked behind floor displays.
+She chooses a grocery cart and walks past the alcohol department where vodkas, whiskeys, and wines are stacked behind floor displays.
 She doesn’t even glance at the bottles.
 Maybe she doesn’t drink, or possibly she can’t afford to.
 If it’s the latter, she may not be carrying much cash in her purse.

 Not in my wildest dreams have I ever thought of doing something like this.

 I drift among the spirits as though I’m shopping rather than stalking.
 I grab a fifth of bourbon and move in her direction.
 She’s examining the tomatoes and has left her purse in the child’s seat of the cart.
-Now she’s even farther away, browsing lettuce varieties in the refrigerated section.
+Now she’s even farther away, browsing at lettuce varieties in the refrigerated section.
 Five feet to go.
 She turns.
 I turn.
 That was too close.

 In the meat and deli department, she picks out ham and cheese, possibly to go with the tomatoes and lettuce.
 After a quick side trip for mayo, she’s perusing bread in the bakery section.
 I guess I know what she’s planning for lunch.